mattsheng/iBART/README.md

 # iBART

 This is a R-Java implementation of iBART found in Ye, Senftle, & Li [Operator-induced structural variable selection for identifying materials genes](https://arxiv.org/abs/2110.10195).
-This R package largely depends on the R package [`bartMachine`](https://github.com/kapelner/bartMachine) for its BART-G.SE variable selection implementation.
+This R package depends on the R package [`bartMachine`](https://github.com/kapelner/bartMachine) for its BART-G.SE variable selection implementation.

 ## Installation